benjamin-thomas/vscode-roc-lang-extension/README.md

 I "stole" the fsharp syntax file and tweaked it.
 So as it is, fsharp grammar could be highlighted and the syntax file should probably be rewritten from scratch.

+## Dev workflow

+Clone the repo and then run: `./manage/dev`.

+NOTE: the parent folder must not contain other vscode extensions, otherwise they'll be loaded.

+---

 TIPS: